 Teaching Assistant for Ecology and Evolution, UNM BIOL 203L.
 January 2013-June 2013.

 Teaching Assistant for Plant Physiology, UNM BIOL 578L / 478L.
 January 2012-June 2012.

 Mentor for ninth grade science fair student.
 2013-2014, 2016.
 Student was selected to attend the international science fair

 Mentor for Research Experience for Undergraduates at Sevilleta LTER.
-June 2012-August 2012.
+2012, 2018.
 Mentored one undergraduate student in a summer independent project looking at diurnal carbon fixation in biological soil crusts